cpbellachou-ui/Suicide-Risk-Detection/PROJECT_SUMMARY.md

 4. **Active Learning**: Continuous model improvement
 5. **Clinical Integration**: Healthcare system integration
 6. **Bias Mitigation**: Advanced bias detection and mitigation

-## 📞 Support and Contact

-For questions, issues, or contributions:
-- Review the documentation in `README.md`
-- Check the mathematical details in `MATHEMATICAL_DOCUMENTATION.md`
-- Run tests with `python3 test_pipeline.py`
-- Examine generated results in `results/` directory

----

-**⚠️ IMPORTANT**: This system is for research and screening purposes only.
-It should never be used as the sole basis for clinical decisions.
-Always consult with qualified mental health professionals for any concerns about suicide risk.